MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/clipboard/index.md

 ## Which one to use

+See also this [StackOverflow answer](https://stackoverflow.com/questions/749544/pipe-to-from-the-clipboard-in-bash-script) for usage and shortcuts.

 ### macOS

 Using the `pbcopy` and `pbpaste` option is recommended.

 ### Linux

-Choosing between `xclip` and `xsel`:

-- In many cases, either tool will work well for basic clipboard management.
+You can use either `xclip` and `xsel` for similar results.

-- If you need to read data from **files** and set it as the clipboard content, `xclip` is the better choice.
+If you need to read data from **files** and set it as the clipboard content, `xclip` has the `-in` option while with `xsel` you need to pipe content.
-- If you need to specifically target the **secondary** selection buffer or prefer a potentially simpler tool, `xsel` might be sufficient.